BOOKSVP/api-docs/source/index.html.md

 You must replace <code>my_api_key</code> with your personal API key.
 </aside>

+# Versioning

+The ARTSVP API is primarily operating on version 3 (V3).
+This version brought additional endpoints and improved security via rate limiting and speed improvements via pagination.
+The documentation below is exclusively in reference to V3.
+Version 2 (V2) is still available and will stay available until the next version release.

 # Rate Limiting

 We limit API requests to **1,000 requests every 15 minutes**.
 In the future, we expect to offer "high volume" rate limit plans for businesses that need more throughput.